There are certain things you can do to help your kid cope with trauma. You can learn more about dealing with childhood trauma here.

 Make Them Feel Safe

 One of the effects of trauma is that the child no longer feels safe.
 He or she feels like the trauma could be repeated at any point.
 That’s why it’s so essential that you mitigate their fear by helping them to feel safe.
-Kids need to feel safe, so regularly check on them to make sure that they do feel so.
+Kids need to feel safe, so regularly check on them to ensure they do feel so.

 Learn how to recognize the signs of your child showing fear or anxiety and what you can do to make them feel safe.